getnikola/plugins/v7/windows_live_tiles/README.md

 The `WINDOWS_LIVE_TILES[tilecolor]` option is used to specify your tile’s background color.
 The value should be in HEX (#ffffff).
-Note that Windows and Widows Phone will apply a gradient to the background so verify the end result.
+Note that Windows and Windows Phone will apply a gradient to the background so verify the end result.

 ### Notifications